Ali-Fani/Ali-Fani/README.md

-### Hi there, I'm Ali
+# Hi!
+I'm Ali Fani Beimorgh, a back-end developer and a geek.

-## I'm a Bachelor Student at Sajjad University of Technology
+undergraduate student of software engineering at the Sajjad University of Technology of Mashhad.
+I love learning new technologies and automating daily repetitive labor.

-- 💼 backend developer
-- 🥅 2022 Goals: Learn more technologies such as gRPC and Graphql
+I worked as an ASP.NET back-end developer at Rayanpersis for 1.5 years, where I worked on WMS and developed e-commerce REST APIs, as well as a 0.5-year IoT internship at Baser.
+I love software system design.
+I have experience with Python (web scraping, web development, automation), javascript (web development), c# (ASP.net web API and web forms), SQL and NoSQL (basic operations), Git, and a little Go.

 ### Connect with me: